zackmoyal/zackmoyal.github.io/README.md

-# Fortnite AI Analyzer
+# Fortnite Stats Analyzer

-Fortnite AI Analyzer is a web application that provides detailed statistics and insights for Fortnite players.
+Fortnite Stats Analyzer is a web application that provides detailed statistics and insights for Fortnite players.
 By integrating with the Fortnite API, it allows users to view and analyze player performance, including match history, kill/death ratios, win rates, and other key metrics.

 ## Features